joostkremers/parsebib/README.md

 The variable `hash` can be used to pass a hash table in which the entries are stored.
 This can be used to combine multiple `.bib` files into a single hash table, or to update an existing hash table by rereading its `.bib` file.
 If an entry is read from the buffer that has the same key as an entry in `hash`, the new entry overrides the old one.

 The variable `strings` is a hash table of `@string` definitions, where the keys are the `@string` abbreviations and the values their expansions.
 If the variable `strings` is present, abbreviations occurring in the field values of the entries being read are expanded.
-Furthermore, the (outer) braces or double quotes are removed from field values.
+Furthermore, the (outer) braces or double quotes are removed from field values and newlines and sequences of spaces are reduced to a single space.

 ### `parsebib-collect-strings (&optional hash expand-strings)` ###